ninoseki/jsac_mihari_workshop/docs/exercises/honeypot.md

 !!! tip

-    - There is a very unique header key-value pair
+    - There is a very unique header key-value pair.
-    - Favicon is very unique too
+    - Favicon is very unique too.
     - HTML title may be unique?